tuomoM/ot-harjoitustyo/documentation/ARCHITECTURE.md

 ## User interface

-User interface is built as a simple text userinterface.
+User interface is built as a simple text userinterface defined in class [MJTextUI.java](https://github.com/tuomoM/ot-harjoitustyo/blob/master/MahjongManager/src/main/java/Mahjong_UI/MJTextUI.java).
 It serves the purpose and is easy to use.

 ## Application logic